 - Mark the Deck Area: Outline the area where the deck will be installed.

-- Dig Holes for Footings: Dig holes at regular intervals to the frost line depth.
+- Dig shallow holes for the footings: Dig shallow holes at regular intervals.

-- Pour Concrete: Pour concrete into the holes to create footings.
+- Lay dry Cement mix: Pour dry cement mix into the holes to create footings.

-- Install Post Anchors: Place post anchors into the wet concrete to hold the deck posts.
+- Install Post Anchors: Place post anchors into the cement mix to hold the deck blocks.

 Adjustable deck supports, also known as deck risers or pedestals, allow for precise levelling of the deck surface: